Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 - Daily: $(1 + 1/365)^{365} \approx 2.71$

-Bernoulli discovered that as the compounding interval shrinks toward zero, the result approaches a limit:
+Bernoulli showed that as the compounding interval shrinks toward zero, the result approaches a limit:

 $$e = \lim_{n \to \infty} \left(1 + \frac{1}{n}\right)^n \approx 2.71828$$

-The number $e$ emerges naturally from continuous compound growth.
+The number later denoted by $e$ emerges naturally from continuous compound growth.
 It is the base of the logarithm that measures growth rates, the “natural” logarithm $\ln(x)$.
-Where Napier gave us the tool to linearize multiplication, Bernoulli gave us the base that emerges when growth becomes continuous.
+Where Napier gave us the tool to linearize multiplication, Bernoulli identified the constant that emerges when growth becomes continuous.

 Together, Napier and Bernoulli provided the mathematical foundation: wealth grows multiplicatively, and logarithms convert this multiplicative growth into additive increments.